 Assembly Bill 636 alters and updates the information requirements for wage theft prevention notices.
 Specifically, the bill adds the requirement that employers provide written information on “the existence of a federal or state emergency or disaster declaration applicable to the county or counties where the employee is to be employed, and that was issued within 30 days before the employee’s first day of employment, that may affect their health and safety during their employment.”

-The degree to which AB 636 will affect film production will vary from shoot to shoot.
+The degree to which AB 636 affects film production varies from shoot to shoot.
 On a basic level, producers should update their standard wage theft prevention notice in accordance with the new template published by the California Labor Commissioner.
-If you use a payroll company like Wrapbook, they’ll usually update their standard startwork as part of their role as an employer-of-record
+If you use a payroll company like Wrapbook, they’ll usually update their standard startwork as part of their role as an employer-of-record.

 However, for productions that will shoot in a recent disaster area, there may be additional complications.
 If you believe your project may qualify, you should seek the advice of your legal counsel as early on in pre-production as possible.
 They may recommend additional changes to your wage prevention notices, crew deal memos, or other documentation.